 - attempting to locate or follow the protected person or keep them under surveillance;

 - publishing on the internet or by email or other electronic communication any material about the protected person;;

 - contacting or communicating with the protected person by any means;

 - approaching or remaining within a certain distance of the protected person;

 - Going to or remaining within a certain distance of where the protected person lives; works or attends school or childcare

 - Getting another person to do anything the respondent must not do under the order.” [i]

 If the respondent breaches a condition of the Intervention Order the Police can charge them with a criminal offence and bring the matter to Court.
 If the person is found guilty of the breach a conviction may be recorded on their criminal record.

 Once a Final Intervention Order is granted it will usually remain in place for a period of two (2) years.
 Although in some more severe cases the Magistrate may make an Order lasting five (5) years or even longer.
 Once the Order expires the ‘protected person’ has the option to apply to the Court and request an extension of the Order if they still feel at risk.

-If you would like further information and advice about Intervention Orders please contact our experienced Family Law team of (03) 9614 7111.
+If you would like further information and advice about Intervention Orders please contact our best family lawyers in Melbourne at (03) 9614 7111.